glaucopater/json2jsx/README.md

 # Json2jsx

-A NodeJs library that transforms a json view model (a plain .json file) into a set of statefull or stateless components.
+A Node Js library that transforms a json view model (a plain .json file) into a set of statefull or stateless components.

 # How to use it